Need to know

 A good air purifier can help clear the air of smoke from bushfires or tobacco, and odours, but you should look for a product with a HEPA filter.

 While we'd all love a magic COVID-busting appliance in our homes, air purifiers aren't the perfect solution.
-But, they can be useful.
+But they can be useful.

-"An air purifier with a HEPA filter can be surprisingly good at trapping viruses and bacteria out of the air," says Chris.
-"The issue is that it can only process what's in the air that it happened to suck in at the time, so wouldn't necessarily process all the air in your home to trap and kill a virus that may be present.
+"An air purifier with a HEPA filter can be surprisingly good at trapping viruses and bacteria out of the air," says Barnes.
+"The issue is that it can only process what's in the air that it happened to suck in at the time, so it wouldn't necessarily process all the air in your home to trap and kill a virus that may be present.